Janine O'Leary Cobb: Life and career

-In 1984 she founded the popular health newsletter, A Friend Indeed, dedicated to highlighting the increasing medicalization of menopause, and to breaking the taboo of silence that still hung over many important women's health issues, such as menstruation, menopause and breast cancer.
+In 1984, Cobb founded the popular health newsletter, A Friend Indeed, dedicated to highlighting the increasing medicalization of menopause and to breaking the taboo of silence that still hung over many important women's health issues, such as menstruation, menopause and breast cancer.
 The publication continued to be released bi-monthly under the stewardship of other editors until 2006.

+In 1988, Cobb wrote Understanding Menopause.

-Cobb was previously a professor with Vanier College, Montreal and is currently a board member with Breast Cancer Action Montreal.
-She is also a contributor to Our Bodies, Ourselves, the groundbreaking women's health collective.
-She lives in Montreal, Quebec, Canada.
+Cobb was previously a professor with Vanier College in Montreal, and was also a board member and president of Breast Cancer Action Montreal.

+Cobb died at a hospital in Montreal from pneumonia on December 19, 2025, at the age of 92.